Turmeric Treats Diabetes, Boosts Insulin

 The study, conducted at the Skåne University Hospital, gave fourteen healthy human subjects oral glucose tolerance tests together with either placebo capsules or capsules of turmeric powder.
 Each subject took a total of 6 grams of turmeric powder.

 The oral glucose tolerance tests were given after the capsules were given, at 15 minutes, 30 minutes, 60 minutes, 90 minutes and 120 minutes.

 After 15 minutes, the turmeric group had significantly higher levels of insulin in the bloodstream.
 At 30 minutes, levels were the highest, with the turmeric group averaging more than 60% higher insulin levels than the placebo group.
 The turmeric group maintained higher insulin levels until the 120 minute mark was achieved.

-The researchers concluded that, “The results show that the ingestion of 6 grams Circuma longa increased postprandial serum insulin concentration without affecting plasma glucose in healthy subjects.”
+“The results show that the ingestion of 6 grams Circuma longa increased postprandial serum insulin concentration without affecting plasma glucose in healthy subjects.”

 Other research has found that turmeric has positive effects upon glycemic control and diabetes, primarily in animal and cell research.
 This is the first human study illustrating the relationship between insulin and turmeric.